iansmith/parigot/site/content/en/docs/mservicethree.md

 operational costs, and developer expense when considering a more complex architecture.

-I have been hard on microservices on this article and I believe with good reasons that I have elucidated as well as one could in a short amount of time.
+I have been hard on microservices on this article.
+I also believe that I have elucidated issues with microservices as well as one could in a small amount of space.
 The truly awful problem of microservices are the people collecting large consulting fees to promote an architecture that *might* be good for your business, but said consultant does not fully explain the potential problems.
 I